 Liability helps cover medical costs for bodily injury to others and property damage to others if you’re at fault in an accident.
-It can also pay injured parties’ lost wages and your legal expenses if a lawsuit is brought against you due to an accident.
+It can also pay the injured party's lost wages and help cover your legal expenses if a lawsuit is brought against you due to an accident.
 Many state laws require liability coverage.

-If you hit another vehicle, another vehicle hits you, or your vehicle rolls over, collision will help cover you.
-This coverage also includes protection for safety apparel up to $2,000.
-Collision may be required if your vehicle is financed or leased.
+Collision coverage may be required if your snowmobile is financed or leased.
+If you hit another vehicle, another vehicle hits you, or your snowmobile rolls over, collision will help cover you.
+This coverage also includes protection for snowmobile safety apparel up to $2,000.

 Comprehensive snowmobile insurance coverage helps cover damage to your vehicle not caused by collision.
 Examples include damage or loss due to theft, vandalism, falling objects, fire, storms, flood and certain other natural disasters.
-Comprehensive also protects custom parts and equipment.
+Comprehensive coverage can also protect custom snowmobile parts and equipment.

 Uninsured or underinsured motorist coverage

 Uninsured motorist insurance may help protect you against drivers who don’t have liability insurance or lack the money to pay for injuries and damages they cause to you, your passengers or your snowmobile.
 This coverage is often paired with underinsured motorist coverage, which is similar, but for situations where the other driver’s insurance will pay for some of the damages.
 Such coverage may also protect you from covered hit and run accidents.
 Each state has its own uninsured motorist laws and such coverage is subject to policy coverage provisions and limits.

 Medical payments helps pay medical costs for you and your snowmobile passengers in the event of an accident, regardless of who is at fault.